 Uber may provide some insurance to cover its drivers and passengers, but the company does so because it is required to—NOT because it cares.
 If you were injured as an Uber passenger, having a $1 million policy limit means that your case likely will be covered within the policy limits, which is one piece of good news.
 Accident victims who suffered catastrophic and life-changing injuries may have an Uber insurance claim that exceeds $1 million in damages, but most accident victims' losses will fall within these policy limits.

 Just because the policy is substantial does not mean that you will automatically receive what you deserve.
 Instead, Uber and its insurer are all trying to cut costs by avoiding liability WHENEVER POSSIBLE—just like any other car insurance case.
 That’s why you need an experienced Uber personal injury car accident attorney going to bat for you.

 Our attorneys will first fight to make sure you have the maximum amount of coverage available for your Uber claim.
 More than that – we will FIGHT to recover the FULL amount of money you deserve in your Uber accident claim.
 Just like any other auto insurance accident claim, sometimes the insurance company will simply refuse to offer a fair amount even when a high policy limit exists.
 Trust our experienced Uber claim lawyers who know how to fight and win Uber claims battles!

 Our Uber Insurance Claim Attorneys Are Here to Help

-The attorneys of Stewart J. Guss, Attorney at Law are nationally recognized car accident lawyers who have protected the rights of injured car accident victims for more than 20 years.
+The attorneys of Stewart J. Guss, Injury Accident Lawyers, are nationally recognized car accident lawyers who have protected the rights of injured car accident victims for more than 20 years.
 We’ve been fighting Uber injury claims almost since Uber opened for business!
 If you were injured in a car wreck with an Uber driver, or you were injured as an Uber passenger, call our office today to schedule a free consultation!